ShriyansJindal/Dots-And-Boxes/README.md

    - Includes a form prompting users to enter the names and nicknames of both players to personalize the gaming experience.

 2. **Instructions Page**
-   - Offers comprehensive instructions on how to play the game, explaining the rules in detail.
+   - Offers instructions on how to play the game and explaining the rules in detail.
-   - Provides guidance to new players, ensuring a smooth and enjoyable gaming experience.
+   - Provides guidance to new players, ensuring a enjoyable gaming experience.

 3. **Main Game Page**
    - Features two primary sections: